 You can also prepare for compliance reporting by making sure the business has proper signs posted in the correct locations.
 To learn more, visit the TABC Sign Requirements page.

 If you’re a license holder and don’t yet have an AIMS account, find more information on our How To Use AIMS page.

-The optional compliance reporting for 2023 will occur from May 1 to Aug.
-31. When compliance reporting becomes mandatory in 2024, the new reporting period will run from Jan.
+When compliance reporting becomes mandatory in 2024, the new reporting period will run from Jan.
 1 to March 31 annually.